 Some of the most harshly punished criminal offenses involve acts of violence.
 Violent crimes could be either a misdemeanor or a felony, depending on the severity of the injury.
 For example, an assault case might be a misdemeanor, while murder is always treated as a felony.

 Drug crimes are some of the most commonly charged offenses under state law.
-The vast majority of drug crimes are felonies, and most of them carry steep penalties upon a conviction.
+The vast majority of drug crimes are felonies, and most of them carry steep penalties upon conviction.
 It is unlawful to possess, sell, distribute, or manufacture any controlled substance.

 While Florida residents have a right to bear arms, there are strict laws regarding the purchase, sale, use, and possession of firearms.
 Some individuals—including convicted felons—do not have the right to possess firearms at all.
-In other cases, a person with the right to own a firearm could face criminal charges from bringing one into a protected space, like a school or government building.
+In other cases, a person with the right to own a firearm could face criminal charges for bringing one into a protected space, like a school or government building.

 Not all criminal acts involve violence or drugs.
 Financial crimes can occur under the guise of routine transactions.
 Typically, these offenses involve allegations of fraud.
 A financial crime could occur between strangers, but they are often perpetrated by individuals in a position of trust.
 Financial crimes also involve avoiding both state and federal tax obligations.